erbadaya/mils-eyetracking-2024/experimental_scripts/SingleSentenceOS_Walkthrough.md

 !V TRIAL_VAR identifier [identifier]
 ```

-5.5.
+6.1.5.
 Log variables in the .csv file

 We also want to save all the trial information in the behavioural file (the .csv file).
 We do this with the logger component.

-5.6.
-Stop the recording.
+6.1.6.
+Stop the recording

 At the end of each trial, we stop recording eye-tracking data![](images/pluginstop.JPG).
 This will segment the data to mark when the trial ended.
 We do it by adding the pygaze stop recording plugin.

+7. The other loop item (for the second list of stimuli)

+Its architecture is the same as that of the first loop, the only thing that changes are the stimuli we include.

-1. Goodbye screen
+8. Goodbye screen

 Once our participants have gone through all the selected rows of our loop (e.g., all, a section, depending on what we specify), we want to show them a goodbye screen to thank them for their time and inform them the experiment is over.
 We do this with a canvas plugin.